 For these pansy topped cookies I’ve come up with a new technique that’s easier than the standard method, and results in a fresher, brighter, prettier cookie.

-I’ve made herb embossed savory shortbread which continues to be one of my most popular posts ever.
+You might have seen my herb embossed savory shortbread which has been super popular.
 I developed a technique for that recipe that involves rolling or ‘laminating’ fresh herbs onto the shortbread dough before cutting out the cookies.
 Most recipes for edible flower topped cookies involve pasting the flowers down with a goopy egg wash, and then baking.
 This method results in an unappealing bubbly white layer over the flowers.
 And honestly, baked pansies aren’t very attractive!
+So I came up with a solution…

-The BEST way to make pansy topped shortbread cookies ~
+a better way to make pansy topped shortbread cookies

 My method avoids baking the pansies, which keeps them fresher and more colorful.
 This method is different from any other I’ve seen, and I know you’re going to love the results!